Peter Fang Jianping

-Peter Fang Jianping (方建平 (Fāng Jiànpíng); born November 1962) is a Chinese Roman Catholic Bishop of Roman Catholic Diocese of Hebei, China.
-He is also vice-president of the Bishops Conference of the Catholic Church in China (BCCCC).
+Peter Fang Jianping (方建平 (Fāng Jiànpíng); born November 1962) is a Chinese Catholic prelate who has served as Bishop of Yongping since 2010.
+He is also vice president of the Bishops Conference of the Catholic Church in China.

 He was a member of the 10th National Committee of the Chinese People's Political Consultative Conference and a delegate to the 11th and 12th National People's Congress.

 Biography

 Fang was born in November 1962 in Guye District of Tangshan, Hebei, to a Catholic family.
 His ancestral home is located in Lulong County.
 In 1984 he entered the Hebei Provincial Catholic Theological College, where he graduated in 1988.
+On August 6, 1989, Fang was ordained a priest by the Bishop of Yongping, Paul Liu Jinghe.

-On August 6, 1989, Fang became the Roman Catholic Bishop of Huanghuagang, Fengrun District and was ordained bishop by Bishop of the Catholic Diocese of Tangshan John Liu Jinghe.
-On September 28, 1999, he was elected coadjutor bishop of Tangshan.
-In November 2010 he was elevated to the Bishop position, replacing John Liu Jinghe.
+On September 28, 1999, Fang was elected Coadjutor Bishop of Yongping.
+In November 2010 he was elevated as bishop, succeeding Jinghe.

-On July 9, 2004, he was elected vice-president of Chinese Patriotic Catholic Association.
-On December 9, 2010, he was elected vice-president of the Bishops Conference of the Catholic Church in China (BCCCC).
+On July 9, 2004, Fang was elected vice-president of Chinese Patriotic Catholic Association.
+On December 9, 2010, he was elected vice-president of the Bishops Conference of the Catholic Church in China.